scott-mathews/configs/README.md

 # Configuration Files for my workspace
-clone repo, then move contents into your HOME directory.
+clone repo, then move desired contents into your HOME directory.